Bernd Stange: Playing career

 Born in Gnaschwitz, Doberschau-Gaußig, a Sorbian town of Saxony, Stange started playing at an early age and was called into the East German youth team.
 He continued to play for Chemie Gnaschwitz in the lower divisions until 1965 followed by a year at Vorwärts Bautzen.
 In 1966 he joined HSG DHfK Leipzig, playing until retiring in 1970, while also studying at the DHfK Leipzig (de) to become a sports teacher.

 Coaching career

 1970–91: Carl Zeiss Jena and East Germany national team

 Upon completing his sports teacher degree, Stange went into coaching with Carl Zeiss Jena in 1970, winning the GDR Cup in 1973 and 1974 as assistant coach of Hans Meyer.

+He was head coach East Germany Olympic Team from 1982 to 1984.
+They were undefeated in qualifying for the 1984 Olympic games.

 In late 1983, he was appointed head coach of East Germany after years working as assistant coach and head coach of the Under 21s.
 After a mediocre five-year spell with the national team without qualifying for a World Cup or European Championship final tournament, Stange returned, now as head coach in the GDR league, to FC Carl Zeiss Jena, in the autumn of 1989.